-Diana Farid has cared for patients in university, private practice and free clinic settings.
+Diana Farid is a family medicine physician, Clinical Instructor in the Department of General Medical Disciplines at Stanford University, filmmaker, and public health advocate.
+Her work is founded in the belief that the arts, education, peace and health are inextricably linked.
 She has provided public health education and health care in rural villages in Honduras, promoted peace in the Ukraine and Malaysia, served at an international school in China, worked at the US Agency for International Development in human rights and has had active roles at both Physicians for Social Responsibility and Physicians for Human Rights.

 - Family Medicine

 Clinical Instructor, Medicine - Vaden Health Center

 Fellowship:UCLA-Child and Family Health Leadership Training Program (2005) CA